 For 17 years Devon taught Japanese and French at PLC having later studied Japanese at UWA and Ryukoko University in Kyoto.
 During this time, she served on various committees and was involved in several exchange programmes.
 In 2001-2, Devon studied post-graduate linguistics externally which led to her teaching at Junshin and Kagoshima Universities and on her return to Australia to teaching EALD.
 She taught at Christ Church and Newman colleges and examined for IELTS here and in India.
 She continues to do relief teaching at Churchlands High.

-A dedicated and involved member of Convocation Council for the past 7 years, Devon has contributed in every possible way and worked actively on the Awards, Events and Promotions Committee.
+A dedicated and involved member of Convocation Council for the past 7 years, Devon has contributed in every possible way and worked actively on the Awards, Events and Resources Committee.
 She has sat on the selection panels for the various Convocation awards since her time on Council.

-Adjunct Professor, Dr Brett Davies
+• Adjunct Professor Dr Brett Davies

 Deputy Warden of Convocation (2020–2021)

-Council Member (2016)2020
+Council Member 1998-1993, (2016) 2024

 CTA, AIAMA, BJuris, LLB, Dip Ed, BArts(Hons), LLM(UWA), MBA, SJD(UWA)

-Dr Angela Evangelinou-Yiannakis
+• Dr Angela Evangelinou-Yiannakis

-Angela is in her second three-year term as a member of the Council of Convocation.
+Dr Angela Evangelinou-Yiannakis is in her third three-year term as a member of the Council of Convocation.
 A graduate of UWA – BA, GradDipEd, MEd (Hons), EdD, Angela also holds a Teacher’s Higher Certificate, and three certificates for competency in Modern Greek.
-A secondary-trained teacher and school leader, Angela has been in the profession for over 40 years, teaching and leading in all tiers; primary, secondary and tertiary.
-Currently, Angela is the WA Regional Lead for Australian Catholic University and Teach For Australia; Unit Coordinator and Lecturer, and Honorary Research Fellow of the Graduate School of Education, UWA; and Interim Principal of Immaculate Heart College.
-Angela has also undertaken research in the field of Languages Education.
-As UWA’s representative on the Executive Committee of the Western Australian Institute for Educational Research Inc. (WAIER), Angela was recently awarded the title of Fellow for her long-term contributions and services to the Association.
+A secondary-trained teacher and school leader, Angela has been in the profession for over 40 years, teaching and leading in all tiers; primary, secondary, and tertiary.

-During her time on the Council of Convocation, Angela has been active in a number of significant roles, including being the Vice Chancellor’s nominated Council member for the Freedom of Expression Working Group (2018-2019); Chair of the Events Committee; member of the Awards Committee and Bryant Stokes Matilda Award judge; member of the Engagement Committee; and member of the Strategic Planning Committee, wherein she contributed to the University’s 2030 Strategic Vision papers.
-Angela is keen to continue working hard to serve Convocation, and to promote UWA, in all its endeavours, to the wider community.
+During her time on Council, Angela has been active in several significant roles, including being the Vice Chancellor’s nominated Council member for the Freedom of Expression Working Group (2018-2019); Chair of the Events Committee; member of the Awards Committee, and judge of the Bryant Stokes

-Dr Agi Gedeon
+• Dr Agi Gedeon

 Agi Gedeon is an alumnus of UWA (BScHons 1984) and later University of Adelaide (PhD 1996).
 As a Human Molecular Geneticist her research and diagnostics career of 16 years generated over 60+ papers and still holds an H-factor of 32.
 She was nominated for the Australian Academy of Science Gottschalk medal and Tall Poppy (SA) award in 2000 in recognition of her outstanding contribution to research in medical sciences.